How to Set Up and Use Webhooks in Testlify

 return False

 • Verify the raw body, not the parsed JSON.
-Re-serialising changes whitespace and breaks the signature.
+Re-serializing changes whitespace and breaks the signature.
 In Express, use express.raw() on the webhook route.

 • svix-signature may contain multiple signatures (space-separated) during secret rotation.
 Accept the request if any signature matches.

 • Reject stale timestamps.
-Without a tolerance check, an attacker who captures one signed request can replay it forever.
+Without a tolerance check, an attacker who captures a signed request can replay it indefinitely.

-• Use constant-time comparison (crypto.timingSafeEqual, hmac.compare_digest) to avoid timing attacks.
+• Use constant-time comparison (crypto.timingSafeEqual, hmac.compare_digest) to prevent timing attacks.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.